 - If the research data is in hardcopy format, it must be sent in sealed envelopes and delivered via secured, tracked and signed courier services.

-- The sensitivity of the data and its handling requirements must be communicated to recipients.
+- The sensitivity of the data and its handling requirements must be communicated to recipients with labels marking the data as "Confidential".
 Where possible, RCAs (or Service Agreements for external vendors) with NDA clauses should be imposed on external parties.